 Figure 1 shows the kinetic plot of the aggregation process for two mutants of protein V (X and W).
 At time = 0 s protein X has a very low ﬂuorescence signal, this increases until it reaches a fairly stable level at around 7000 s.
 The increase likely represents conversion of the monomer into mature ﬁbrils with hydrophobic surfaces.
-The ﬂuorescence with protein W increases over the same time-scale as protein X, however the signal for protein W is consistently around 2500 a.u. higher than the signal for protein X. The non-zero initial ﬂuorescence of protein W suggests the presence of aggregates, formed rapidly within the dead time of the experiment, that are able to bind bis-ANS.
+The ﬂuorescence with protein W increases over the same time-scale as protein X, however, the signal for protein W is consistently around 2500 a.u. higher than the signal for protein X. The non-zero initial ﬂuorescence of protein W suggests the presence of aggregates, formed rapidly within the dead time of the experiment, that is able to bind bis-ANS.
 That these are not formed for protein X is interesting since it is generally thought that early oligomers represent the toxic species in amyloid diseases (rather than the ﬁbrils).
 The higher ﬂuorescence signal found for Protein W after stabilization of the bis-ANS signal suggests that the mature aggregated species formed from this mutant are also more hydrophobic than species formed from protein X. Differences in the hydrophobic nature between aggregated species are also interesting to study since a hydrophobic species could have the potential to mediate toxicity by interacting with the cell membrane in vivo.

 The bis-ANS binding of protein V and another mutant Y was also investigated at longer times.
 Proteins were left under aggregating conditions for 3 weeks allowing ﬁbril formation.
 Aliquots were then removed to create a standard concentration curve for each protein (see Figure 2).